 The Aid Transparency Index uses 35 indicators to assess an organisation’s aid transparency.
 The indicators have been selected in response to needs expressed by a range of development stakeholders and using the information types agreed in the International Aid Transparency Initiative (IATI) Standard.

-In addition, an organisation’s overall commitment to aid transparency is measured by the existence of Freedom of Information (FOI) legislation or disclosure policies, and its efforts to promote access to, use and re-use of its information, through the assessment of data portals.
+In addition, an organisation’s overall commitment to aid transparency is measured by the existence of Freedom of Information (FOI) legislation or Access to Information/Disclosure Policies, and its efforts to promote access to and use of its information through data portals.

 The full list of indicators and definitions is available at the end of this document in Annex 1.
 This list provides a definition and criteria for each indicator.